-We plan to study the rapidity distributions and transverse mass spectra of hadrons using our model in I [5] for a hot, dense HG which is based on an excluded-volume approach [33] formulated in a thermodynamically consistent way.
-We have assigned an equal hard-core size to each type of baryons in the HG while the mesons are treated as pointlike particles.
-We use the chemical freeze-out criteria to relate the thermal parameters $T$ and $\mu_B$ with the collision energies [5].
-We further emphasize that we have used this hadronic equation of state (EOS) together with a suitable EOS for QGP in order to obtain the QCD phase diagram and the associated critical point [34].
-The plan of the paper runs as follows : the next section is dedicated to the formulation of our model for the study of the rapidity distributions and transverse mass spectra of hadrons using purely thermal source.
-In the third section, we modify the formula for the rapidity distributions by incorporating a flow velocity in the longitudinal direction and similarly the formula for the transverse mass spectra is also modified by incorporating a collective flow in the longitudinal as well as in the transverse direction.
-In section IV, we compare the experimental data with our predictions regarding rapidity density, transverse mass spectra and transverse momentum spectra of hadrons at RHIC energies $(130\;GeV$ and $200\;GeV)$ and LHC energy $(2.76\;TeV)$.
-We have also shown the rapidity spectra of $\pi^-$ at Super Proton Synchrotron (SPS) energies.
-As $\sqrt{s_{NN}}$ increases, the longitudinal as well as the transverse flow also increase which means that the experiments will observe a larger amount of collective flow at LHC.
-We have also deduced total mean multiplicities, mid-rapidity yields of various hadrons and their rapidity densities and studied their variations with $\sqrt{s_{NN}}$.
-Thus we determine the freeze-out volume and/or $dV/dy$ in order to ascertain whether the emissions of all hadrons occur from the same hypersurface of the fireball.
-We also analyze the experimental data on the production of light nuclei, hypernuclei and their antiparticles over a broad energy going from AGS to RHIC energies.
-This analysis thus fully demonstrates the validity of our EOS in describing all the features of a hot, dense HG.
+The plan of the paper runs as follows : the next section deals with the formulation of our model to be used in the study of the rapidity and transverse mass spectra of hadrons using purely thermal source.
+In section III, we modify the formula for the rapidity distributions by incorporating a flow velocity in the longitudinal direction and similarly the formula for the transverse mass spectra is also modified by incorporating a collective flow in the longitudinal as well as in the transverse direction.
+In section IV, we compare the experimental data with our predictions regarding rapidity density, transverse mass spectra and transverse momentum spectra of hadrons at RHIC $(200\;GeV)$ and LHC energy $(2.76\;TeV)$.
+More importantly we have also deduced total mean multiplicities, mid-rapidity yields of various hadrons and their rapidity densities and variations with $\sqrt{s_{NN}}$ yield a good fit to the experimental data.
+Finally the freeze-out volume and/or $dV/dy$ are determined in order to ascertain whether the emissions of all hadrons occur from the same hypersurface of the fireball.
+In section V, we also analyze the experimental data for the production of light nuclei, hypernuclei and their antiparticles over a broad energy range going from AGS to RHIC energies and we again compare them with our predictions.
+This analysis thus fully demonstrates the validity of our EOS in describing various features of a hot, dense HG.
 Finally, in the last section we succinctly give the conclusions and summary.